caitlinmeyer/yale-academic/about.md

 description: Caitlin Meyer is a librarian at Yale's Cushing/Whitney Medical Library.
 ---
 ## About
 Caitlin Meyer is a Research & Education Librarian at Yale's Cushing/Whitney Medical Library.
-When she's not working, you can find her kayaking, hiking, dancing to bluegrass music, or sipping a fine IPA.
+When she's not working, you can find her kayaking, hiking, dancing to bluegrass music, or checking out a new brewery.

 ## Education